code-423n4/2023-09-ondo-findings/data/kutugu-Q.md

 ```

 DestinationBridge.execute does not check whether msg.sender is a legal approver, while approve checks.
 So one of the approves can be any address, all of which are valid.
+The message with a threshold value of 1 can be directly executed by any address without being restricted by the approver network.
-And this question can be combined with another question to bypass the approve logic, you can check my other question: DestinationBridge.execute may lead to hash collision, causing DOS or bypassing the approve logic.
+And this question can be combined with another question to bypass the approve logic, you can check: DestinationBridge.execute may lead to hash collision, causing DOS or bypassing the approve logic.

 ## Recommendations